HYBleek/HYBleek/README.md

 🎓 BSc in Computer Science & Mathematics @ University of Toronto
 💡 Building systems at the intersection of **biomedical research, full-stack engineering, and AI**

----

 ## 🔬 Research & Lab Work

 I'm currently part of the [**Lee Lab**](https://lee-lab.engineering.dartmouth.edu/), where we explore:
 - The **evolution of antibody repertoires** through high-throughput RNA/protein data
-- Scalable modeling and automated analysis pipelines for **immunological data**
+- Scalable modelling and automated analysis pipelines for **immunological data**

 ## 🚀 Current Projects